Moldacot lock-stitch rotary sewing machine of

 tracked?
 Did they believe it was finished?
 I doubt it; after all, if

 the machine were easily operated, there would have been public

-In all probability the person who
+In all probability

-that destroyed it.
+and that destroyed it.

 You can see that the price of the Moldacots

 falling, here to 16 shillings down from 50s at its peak and was now

 being sold through a jewellers rather than a sewing

 machine shop.
 The price was falling and falling fast.

 Any one who tries to operate a Moldacot soon discovers the